Blendify/blender-manual/blender_docs/manual/editors/outliner.rst

    Sort the entries alphabetically.

 Collections
-   List the objects and collections under the :doc:`collection hierarchy of the scene </scene_layout/collections>`.
+   List the objects and collections under the :doc:`collection hierarchy </scene_layout/collections/index>` of the scene.
    Objects may appear in more than one collection.
 Objects
    List of all the objects, respecting the other filter options.
    Disabled only if you need an overview of the collections without the objects.
 Object State
    All
       The default option, no restrictions.